kbooten/stylevise/readme.md

 ***

 A web-based version can be tested [here](https://stylevise.herokuapp.com/).
+(It is a bit slow to load.)
 However, I prefer the command line interface version, also in this repository.
 To interact with STYLE🗜VISE via the command line:

     python Stylevise.py

 The CLI version has certain advantages over a full-fledged GUI.
 Interactions with the program are easily recorded (output by default to `sv_output.txt`).
-Because the interface uses the `cmd` module, it is possible to cycle through previous commands (on my Mac, by pressing `↑`).
 Since developing an interface with `cmd` is less fuss than making a GUI, it is also easier to change.
 I plan on adding features to the CLI that allow the user to keep track of and analyze their progress across sessions.
-Also, there is a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
+There is a certain aesthetic charm in the way that a CLI's minimalism focuses attention on the dyadic interaction between human and computer.
+And, without all the fuss of sending queries to and fro, the CLI app should run a bit quicker.

+Because the CLI uses the `cmd` module, it is possible to cycle through previous commands (on my Mac, by pressing `↑`).

 For convenience, the output file and initial difficulty level can be set via the command line, e.g.:

     python Stylevise.py -o anotheroutput.txt -l 2

 The online demo version uses SpaCy's [`en_core_web_sm` model](https://spacy.io/usage/models).
 Running locally, both the CLI and GUI versions will first look for the `en` model before defaulting to `en_core_web_sm`.
 The `en` model probably works better, so I recommend using it.